Last update: 04.09.2019

 - Exit: to quit from the app

-The Settings menu will be disappointing to more serious VPN users.
+The Settings menu will be disappointing for the more serious VPN users.

 Apart from some important features like the kill switch, DNS leak protection, and VPN port selection, there’s nothing else here.
-Of course, this isn’t the worst-equipped VPN we’ve reviewed for sure.
+Of course, this isn’t the worst-equipped VPN we’ve reviewed.
 In fact, it’s quite decent for a first-timer.

 Another server we found working with Netflix was the US-South server.
-Using that, you can still enjoy HD quality streaming as the following speed test indicates.
+Using it, you can still enjoy HD quality.

-All in all, it’s great that you can at least stream Netflix US with this VPN.
-Many other providers fail in this battle.
-Nevertheless, if you’re looking for a more stable and reliable service, you should check out our best VPN for Netflix picks.
+If you’re looking for a more stable and reliable service, check out our best VPN for Netflix picks.

 Can it be used in China?

-Currently, according to their website, 95% of their users in China have not had any issues with the service.
-User reviews mention that the VPN not only allows them to watch Netflix from around the world, it also gives them access to social media sites as well.
+According to their website, 95% of their users in China have not had any issues with the service, being able to watch Netflix and access social media sites as well.
 Apparently, the key is to use OpenVPN Port 443, which disguises VPN traffic as TLS traffic.

 Additionally, users in other highly restricted countries, including the UAE and Iran, have been able to use Trust.Zone VPN as well.